Thank you for taking the time to read our FAQs & performance policies.

 Baltimore Center Stage is located at 700 North Calvert Street in the heart of Baltimore's Mount Vernon Cultural District.
 We're just 10 blocks directly north of the Inner Harbor and Harborplace, about a mile west of Johns Hopkins Hospital, a half-mile south of Penn Station, and two blocks east of Historic Charles Street.
 See directions here.

 Ticket prices are based on demand.
-Tickets start from $22–$64, but as dates get closer and seats become scarcer, prices may increase $5–$15 more per ticket.
+Tickets start from $25–$74, but as dates get closer and seats become scarcer, prices may increase $5–$15 more per ticket.
 For the best possible prices, we strongly suggest purchasing tickets in advance.
-There is a $4 per-ticket handling fee.
-This fee is waived for Members and Group Sales.
+There is a $5 per-ticket handling fee and a $3-per order web convenience fee for tickets purchased on our website.
+All fees are waived for Members and groups of 10 or more.

 Mobility: Wheelchair-accessible seating is available for every performance.